Wolnosciowiec-Archive/FileRepositoryBundle/README.md

 // the repository handles itself de-duplication, so we don't need to take care of it
 // in the application
 $this->uploader->uploadFromUrl($event->getBackgroundImage());

-// add resource if it was not added before
-// if it already exists, then nothing will be duplicated, old entry will be used
-// preserving "active" state of the previous entry
-$this->registry->addResource($event->getBackgroundImage());
 ```